 Alabama Limited Power of Attorney Form

-If the principal wants to end the agreement, they can complete a revocation form and send it to the agent, businesses, banks, or other relevant parties.
-As a result, the representative can no longer use the limited power of attorney to carry out tasks.
+Should the principal decide to terminate the agreement, they may complete a revocation form and distribute it to the agent, businesses, banks, or other involved parties.
+Consequently, the agent loses the ability to execute tasks using the limited power of attorney, effectively ending their representation.